SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 What the IRS Sees

 - Penalty for non-filing: $25,000 per form, per year.
-This is the single largest IRS penalty exposure for non-resident LLC owners.
+The single largest IRS penalty exposure for non-resident LLC owners.

-- Every foreign-owned SMLLC has at least one reportable transaction per year (even the member's capital account balance constitutes a reportable item)
+- Every foreign-owned SMLLC has at least one reportable transaction per year.
+Even the member's capital account balance counts.

 - Filing deadline: April 15, with a 6-month extension to October 15